davidyell/CakePHP-NiceAdminBakeScripts/README.md

 # NiceAdminBakeTheme plugin for CakePHP 3

 ## What is it?
-This is a theme for the CakePHP Bake plugin which will customise the templates which are generated.
-I've made it because I don't like the default bake theme, or the fact that it outputs so many options in the actions sidebar.
+This is a theme for the [CakePHP/Bake plugin](https://github.com/cakephp/bake) which will customise the code which is generated.
+I've made it because I don't like the default bake theme, or the fact that it outputs the actions sidebar.

 Plus I tend to use Twitter Bootstrap to make my admin areas so this theme will leverage that front-end framework.